Musée des Beaux-Arts de Cambrai: Archaeological Department

-In the two underground levels of the museum, archaeological collections are displayed.
+Archaeological collections are displayed inn the two underground levels of the museum.
 Great importance is given to local collections, particularly those from the Merovingian period, which are especially rich due to excavations on Rue des Vignes.
 These allow the presentation of the history of the occupation of the Cambrai region.

-The museum also holds two sets outside of this local archaeology.
+The museum also holds two collections outside of this local archaeology.
 The first is a collection of Etruscan pieces, including a sarcophagus, from the Campana collection.
-The second is an osteoarchaeology section, unique in France, which presents evidence provided by human remains to understand the lives of these people and their environment.
+The second is an osteoarchaeology section, unique in France, which presents evidence provided by human remains to help understand the lives of these people and their environment.